-You're walking down the street and see a house on fire, your initial reaction is panic and then a thought triggers telling you to call the fire brigade.
+You're walking down the street and see a house on fire, your initial reaction is panic!
+Then a thought triggers telling you to call the fire brigade.
 You dial the emergency number and relay the information, a while later the first responders arrive, they assess the situation and then jump into action.
-Notice that they are first responders not first reactors, what's the difference?
+Notice that they are first responders, not first reactors, what's the difference?

-According to Wikipedia a first responder is "a person with specialized training who is among the first to arrive and provide assistance at the scene of an emergency, such as an accident, natural disaster, or terrorist attack".
+Wikipedia describes a first responder as "A person with specialized training who is among the first to arrive and provide assistance at the scene of an emergency, such as an accident, natural disaster or terrorist attack."

-The last thing you want when you are being attacked by a cybercriminal is panic and chaos, an environment where no one knows what's happening, where things are out of control, which is why you NEED to put in place a ...
+The last thing you want when you're under attack by a cybercriminal, is panic, chaos, an environment where no one knows what's happening or where things, are out of control.
+This is why you NEED to put in place a ...

-The response plan is very simple, it's there to tell you and all of your employees what to do when an attack hits or is discovered.
-Please understand that while tech teams are amazing at what they do it is not their sole responsibility to make your store or business secure, attacks can come from anywhere and everywhere and so it is everybody's duty, including yours to keep your business safe.
+The response plan is simple, it's there to tell you and all of your employees what to do when an attack hits or is discovered.
+Please understand that while tech teams are amazing at what they do, it's not their sole responsibility to make your store or business secure.
+Attacks can come from anywhere and everywhere and so it is everybody's duty, including yours to keep your business safe.

-If your company is being hit with a phishing attack then arming all of your staff with an understanding of how this attack works and what it looks like could save your company.
+If your company is being hit with a phishing attack, then providing your staff with an understanding of how this attack works and what it looks like could save your company.

-If you are being hit with a DoS attack then your customer service department will undoubtedly be one of the first to hear of it and with the knowledge they have from your training they have recognised the issue quickly and have alerted all the necessary parties to be able to deal with the attack.
+If you're being hit with a DoS attack, then your customer service department will be one of the first to know about it.
+With the training you've given, they have identified the issue quickly and, have alerted all the necessary parties to be able to deal with the attack.

-Your response plan needs to be in place from day 1, there is no cool down period or safe zone when it comes to cyberattack, you could have launched your store as little as an hour ago and already be under attack so having a good knowledge of what to do next is vitally important!
-For the majority of businesses a great deal of damage is done not because their defences were weak but because no one knew how to respond to the attack as there was no written plan or training.
+Your response plan needs to be in place from day 1, there's no cool-down period or safe zone when it comes to cyberattack.
+You could have launched your store as little as an hour ago and already be under attack so, a good knowledge of what to do next is vitally important!
+For the majority of businesses, a great deal of damage is done not because their defences were weak but because no one knew how to respond to the attack.

 So what needs to be in your response plan?

-Ultimately your response plan can be as detailed, as long, as short or as technical as you want it to be, it needs to work for you and your staff, if it's too complicated for your staff to follow then you may as well throw it out, on the other hand if it's void of details on how to deal with something or who to contact when discovering a type of attack then it is equally as useless.
+Ultimately your response plan can be as detailed, as long, as short or as technical as you want it to be, it needs to work for you and your staff.
+If the plan is too complicated for your team, then you may as well throw it out.
+On the other hand, if it's void of details on how to deal with something or who to contact when discovering a particular type of attack, then it's equally as useless.

 Below is a framework of 4 things that we believe should go into your response plan, please feel free to use, adapt or change it to help secure your store.